wendyverdonk93/docs/content/faq/errors-explained/iframe-errors.md

 - Google Chrome's safety checks on iFrames are very strict.

-For support, email the Integration Team at <integration@multisafepay.com>
+For support, email our Integration Team at <integration@multisafepay.com>